SAP/ui5-tooling/docs/updates/migrate-v3.md

     ```

     `dependencies`, `devDependencies` and `optionalDependencies` are now [automatically analyzed](https://github.com/SAP/ui5-project/blob/ff04ae4aeeb7f7d889dffd0c0e3e8774dd708c79/lib/graph/providers/NodePackageDependencies.js#L104).
-    If a dependency can be configured as a UI5 project or UI5 Tooling extension, it is added to the graph and its `dependencies` are analyzed.
+    If a dependency can be configured as a UI5 project or UI5 CLI extension, it is added to the graph and its `dependencies` are analyzed.

     Note that `devDependencies` and `optionalDependencies` are ignored for all but the current root project.
 For projects that are intended to be consumed in other projects (for example libraries), this means that any required custom tasks must be added to `dependencies`.